dougch/s2n-tls/nix/README.md

 To enter the development shell, run `nix develop` at the root of the project.

+To enter a development environment with a libcrypto other than the default (currently OpenSSL 3.0 in flake.nix), specify using the syntax:
+`.#libcrypto`.
+The current choices, in addition to `default`, are: `awslc`, `openssl111`, `openssl102`, and `libressl`.

+### Configure and build

 There are some helper scripts in the environment to make building easier, but if you're familiar with Nix, note that these are separate from the buildPhase, configurePhase and checkPhase.

-### Configure and build
+Both the `configure` and `build` helper function accept additional cmake flags, e.g. `configure -DS2N_NO_PQ=true`.

-From inside the devShell: `configure; build`.
+To just build with the defaults inside of the devShell run: `configure; build`.

 The first time this is run, it might take a while to build everything.